ch4nd4n/chandankumar.com/content/posts/2024/migrating-data-cockroachdb-to-postgres.md

 ### Migrating Data from CockroachDB to PostgreSQL

-Migrating databases can seem like a daunting task, but with tools like Prisma, the process can be streamlined and efficient.
-In this guide, we’ll explore how to migrate data from **CockroachDB** to **PostgreSQL** using Prisma and custom scripts.
+Had to migrate database recently, we’ll explore how to migrate data from **CockroachDB** to **PostgreSQL** using Prisma and custom scripts.

----
+This is one of different kind of issue that I worked on recently, While I can't share the entire source, I have abstracted pieces and put in here.

 ### Step 1: Export Data from CockroachDB